 Electronic wage payment offers employees immediate access to their wages, even for those who may be away from work for reasons such as illness or travel.
 Each pay period, employees without bank accounts or with limited access to financial services can incur significant fees to cash their paychecks or purchase money orders to pay their bills.
-A 2009 report estimated that while check cashing services cost a typical employee \$1,042 a year, and a basic checking account costs \$175 a year, payroll cards cost only \$75 a year.
-Not needing to cash a paycheck,
+A 2009 report estimated that while check cashing services cost a typical employee \$1,042 a year and a basic checking account costs \$175 a year, payroll cards cost only \$75 a year.
+And the needing to cash a paycheck, saves employees time and money, particularly for those who live in rural parts of the state.
+Prepaid payroll cards can also serve as a money management tool for employees, allowing them to track expenses and better manage

-&lt;sup>1 The American Financial Services Association is the national trade association for the consumer credit industry, protecting access to credit and consumer choice.
+1 The American Financial Services Association is the national trade association for the consumer credit industry, protecting access to credit and consumer choice.
 AFSA member financial institutions offer vehicle financing, cards, personal installment loans and mortgage loans.
 The Association encourages and maintains ethical business practices and supports financial education for consumers of all ages.